 One for the bibliophiles

 Bibliophiles and oenophiles, rejoice; BookBar has you covered.
-This female-owned bookshop and wine bar was opened by Chrissy Ryan in 2021 and has been making waves in London ever since.
+This female-owned bookshop and wine bar was opened in Islington in 2021 and has been making waves in London ever since, including expanding to Chelsea in 2025.
 It's been the setting for various events, such as talks by renowned authors like Caleb Azumah Nelson and Emily Ratajkowski.
 They also host supper clubs and book clubs.

 -